IgnacioBellomo/pagination-api/README.md

     Options: 1-50

 ## order
   Defines what order the results will be received in.
-If no order is declared the API will return results in ascending order.
+If no order is declared, the API will return results in ascending order.

 ### Example: